Adhemar da Silva: Legacy

-His world record exploits in 1952 and 1955 have been marked by the presence of two gold stars on the badge of the São Paulo football club and interestingly Adhemar held membership in the football club.
+His world record exploits in 1952 and 1955 have been marked by the presence of two gold stars on the badge of the São Paulo football club and Adhemar held membership in the football club.

 Australian Olympic volunteer Rosemary Mula and her husband Wilf both befriended Adhemar and Adhemar eventually stayed at the apartment owned by Rosemary and Wilf during the 2000 Summer Olympics.
 Rosemary was fifteen when she witnessed Adhemar's Melbourne Olympics gold medal performance and she was one of the girls among the spectators to have cheered for him.
 Following the death of Adhemar, both Rosemary and her spouse Wilf set up a scholarship that pays for an exchange between Australian and Brazilian schools.
 His name has been prescribed for the Brazil-Australia exchange program for the young athletes.

 Adhemar's daughter Adyel initiated 'Jump for Life' project on remembrance of her father and also to help people from underprivileged and deprived areas to athletics.

 In 2012, he was inducted into the IAAF Hall of Fame.

 However, the Brazilian Olympic Committee and the organisers of the 2016 Summer Olympics failed to acknowledge the contributions of Adhemar da Silva during the course of the event which was later subjected to sharp criticism from fans, critics and also the family members of Adhemar.

 In 2019, the shoes and spikes worn by Adhemar during 1956 Olympics were displayed in the IAAF Heritage World Athletics Championships Exhibition which was held in Doha, Qatar.
 The spikes worn by him are currently kept as treasures in The National Sports Museum at the Melbourne Cricket Ground where the 1956 Olympics were also held.